Best Museums in London For Kids

 It’s always important to check and double-check all information for yourself.

-No one wants to turn down a trip to the zoo for their child, but it can take up all day and cost an arm-and-a-leg.
+No one wants to turn down a trip to the zoo for their child, but it can take up a whole day and be very expensive.

-Expect queues and bag searches at a few of the most popular museums along with long queues, particularly at the NHM at peak times.
+Expect queues and bag searches at a few of the most popular museums.
+At peak times, long queues form at the Natural History Museum (NHM).

-Some of London’s museums also now require you to book online, in advance.
+Some of London’s museums now require you to book online, in advance.
+Having a time slot booked should cut your wait time.

-You may need to check if they are still free, the government were pushing for admission to become paid.
+You may need to check if these museums are still free, the government were pushing for admission to become paid.

 Our favourite London museums for kids are below.

-These museums range from art museums like The Tate Modern and National Gallery, science centers such as Science Museum and Natural History Museum, children’s libraries like British Library in Bloomsbury Square or St Pancras International train station which offers a museum within its walls .
+The best London art museums, like The Tate Modern and National Gallery can be good with kids.
+Scientific museums, such as The London Science Museum and Natural History Museum are great with kids too.
+Then you have museums that are paid and are more “attractions” like the Transport Museum or Clink Prison Museum.
+There are also children’s libraries like The British Library in Bloomsbury Square or St Pancras International train station.
+The latter offers a museum within its walls.

-Don’t forget that many museums around London offer treasure trails, guided tours, and audio guides for kids, so you can take advantage of this opportunity during the school holidays.
+Don’t forget that many museums around London offer treasure trails, guided tours, and audio guides for kids.
+Some offer special family days and events.
+Take advantage of this opportunity during the school holidays.

-Some even have special activities and classes for kids.
+Some London museums even have special activities and classes for kids.

-Imagine, for a second, the sheer awe of your first visit to this museum, On entry you will be confronted by a huge skeleton, either a whale or Dippy the dinosaur.
+Imagine, for a second, the sheer awe of your first visit to this museum.
+On entry you will be confronted by a huge skeleton, an enormous whale or Dippy the dinosaur.
+If your child has any interest in animals, or dinosaurs, this is one of the best museums in the world.

-You could spend days at The Natural History Museum in South Kensington and still not see everything – there are dozens of collections that span from fossils through human history.
+You could spend days at The Natural History Museum in South Kensington and still not see everything.
+Dozens of collections and rooms span fossils through human history.

-And if you’re lucky enough to be visiting when Dippy the dinosaur is on display, then it’s even more fascinating as one can explore his full skeleton up close!
+If you’re lucky enough to be visiting when Dippy the dinosaur is on display, you can explore his full skeleton up close!

 We visited the London Natural History Museum in the school holidays this year.
 Visitors were required to have reservations to enter the Natural History Museum.
 A reservation is free and if you don’t make one, booking a time slot, you may not be allowed into the museum.
 Make a reservation for this London museum on the website below.